umdenes100/VisionSystemSimulatorInstallers/README.md

 Once VisionSystemSimulator.exe has finished downloading, double click on it to run the installer.
 If a security warning pops up, click "More Info" and then "Run Anyways".
 This will open the installer window.
 Click through the installer, then click finish.

-VisionSystemSimulator is now installed on your computer.
+The Simulator is now installed on your computer.
 You can run the application by searching for it and then double clicking on it to run the application.

 ### MacOS Download and Installation Instructions